Exodio/Software-University-SoftUni/README.md

+# Software University

-# Full list of all of my SoftUni related homework assignments and tasks.
+Full list of all of my SoftUni related homework assignments and tasks.
+-